Drahenios/IBM-Aerospace-ADSC/README.md

 # IBM-Aerospace-ADSC

-Applied Data Science Capstone project files and final presentation for the IBM Data Science Professional Certificate (Coursera).
+This repository contains the files and projects completed as part of the IBM Data Science Professional Certificate – Capstone Project on Coursera.
+It also includes the final presentation summarizing key findings from the project.

+📌 Capstone course: Applied Data Science Capstone
+📚 Full certification program: IBM Data Science Professional Certificate